dpv927/archcraft.cfg/README.md

 ## Installing the GTK theme

 I use the official Catppuccin theme for GTK.
-You can install it with ``yay``:
+You can install it with <a href="https://aur.archlinux.org/packages/yay">yay</a>:

 ```bash
 yay -S catppuccin-gtk-theme-frappe